nheron/droolsonboarding/gettingStarted/lesson_4__ruleflow.md

 if you change the balance to 500, the console should be :

 ![](drools/lesson4_fig18.png)
-This can be usefull if there is a set of rules depending on some constraint.
+This can be useful if there is a set of rules depending on some constraint.